evandeilton/OptimalBinningWoE/README.md

 implementation of optimal binning and Weight of Evidence (WoE) calculation for data analysis and predictive modeling.
-This package is particularly useful for data preparation in credit scoring models but can be applied in other statistical modeling contexts.
+This package is particularly useful for data preparation in credit scoring models but can be applied in other statistical modeling projects.

 ## Installation